 IAM Cloud is one of the few SSO solutions that doesn’t require users to login through a portal or dashboard.
 IAM Cloud’s ingenious use of network technology means that we can activate SSO at the workstation level.
 In other words, when a user logs into their work computer – they will be able to access all their federated applications without having to log into anything else.
 A user would simply click on a desktop shortcut or browser favourite and they’d be launched straight into their application.
 Simple and convenient.

 Competitive solutions like Okta and OneLogin can do this too, but they require the deployment of a local server running IIS.
 That’s an extra thing for you to manage and a single point of failure.
 IAM Cloud doesn’t need any extra infrastructure and has no single points of failure.

 IAM Cloud Smart Links are application links that are CNAME’d from your organisation’s domain e.g. outlook.example.com.
 Organisations can use these links several ways, including embedding them in desktop shortcuts, browser favourites, and on existing Intranet portals and websites.

 When users attempt to log-in from a non-federated environment, outside of your Domain, then they will be prompted to login.
-Users will be diverted through either a co-branded GUI login page with your organisations choice of colours, background, logos; or the choice of a fully customised login page.
+Users will be diverted through a branded login page with your organisations choice of colours, background, logos and text.

 Multi-Factor Authentication (MFA)

 In response to the growing threat of hacking, phishing and identity theft, multi-factor authentication has become an essential technology in enterprise IT.
-We provide several methods for MFA to suit different needs.
-Each of these can be applied to any of your federated applications.
+IAM Cloud MFA can be applied to any of your federated applications – even if they don’t natively support MFA!
 You can choose to protect all your applications by MFA, or just one.
 And of course, you can activate MFA for some users but not others.
-It’s simple but powerful.
+It’s simple but very powerful.